-The Internal Revenue Service (the "IRS") or a court may not respect the treatment of the notes described above, in which case the timing and character of any income or loss on the notes could be materially and adversely affected.
+Based on current market conditions, in the opinion of our special tax counsel it is reasonable to treat the notes as "open transactions" that are not debt instruments for U.S. federal income tax purposes, as more fully described in "Material U.S. Federal Income Tax Consequences - Tax Consequences to U.S. Holders - Notes Treated as Open Transactions That Are Not Debt Instruments" in the accompanying product supplement no. 4a-I. Assuming this treatment is respected, the gain or loss on your notes should be treated as long-term capital gain or loss if you hold your notes for more than a year, whether or not you are an initial purchaser of notes at the issue price.
+However, the IRS or a court may not respect this treatment, in which case the timing and character of any income or loss on the notes could be materially and adversely affected.
 In addition, in 2007 Treasury and the IRS released a notice requesting comments on the U.S. federal income tax treatment of "prepaid forward contracts" and similar instruments.
 The notice focuses in particular on whether to require investors in these instruments to accrue income over the term of their investment.
-It also asks for comments on a number of related topics, including the character of income or loss with respect to these instruments; the relevance of factors such as the nature of the underlying property to which the instruments are linked; the degree, if any, to which income (including any mandated accruals) realized by non-U.S. investors should be subject to withholding tax; and whether these instruments are or should be subject to the constructive ownership regime described above.
+It also asks for comments on a number of related topics, including the character of income or loss with respect to these instruments; the relevance of factors such as the nature of the underlying property to which the instruments are linked; the degree, if any, to which income (including any mandated accruals) realized by non-U.S. investors should be subject to withholding tax; and whether these instruments are or should be subject to the "constructive ownership" regime, which very generally can operate to recharacterize certain long-term capital gain as ordinary income and impose a notional interest charge.
 While the notice requests comments on appropriate transition rules and effective dates, any Treasury regulations or other guidance promulgated after consideration of these issues could materially and adversely affect the tax consequences of an investment in the notes, possibly with retroactive effect.
-You should consult your tax adviser regarding the U.S. federal income tax consequences of an investment in the notes, including the potential application of the constructive ownership rules, possible alternative treatments and the issues presented by this notice.
+You should consult your tax adviser regarding the U.S. federal income tax consequences of an investment in the notes, including possible alternative treatments and the issues presented by this notice.

-Notwithstanding the discussion under "Material U.S. Federal Income Tax Consequences - Tax Consequences to Non-U.S. Holders - Recent Legislation" in the accompanying product supplement, withholding under legislation commonly referred to as "FATCA" may apply to amounts treated as interest paid with respect to the notes, if they are recharacterized as debt instruments.
+Withholding under legislation commonly referred to as "FATCA" may apply to amounts treated as interest paid with respect to the notes, if they are recharacterized as debt instruments.
 You should consult your tax adviser regarding the potential application of FATCA to the notes.

-ERISA: as described under "Benefit Plan Investor Considerations" on page PS-86 of the accompanying product supplement no. 4-I
+ERISA: as described under "Benefit Plan Investor Considerations" on page PS-99 of the accompanying product supplement no. 4a-I

-Supplemental plan of distribution: as described under "Plan of Distribution (Conflicts of Interest)" on page PS-77 of the accompanying product supplement no. 4-I; we estimate that our share of the total offering expenses will be approximately \$10.000.
+Supplemental plan of distribution: as described under "Plan of Distribution (Conflicts of Interest)" on page PS-87 of the accompanying product supplement no. 4a-I; we estimate that our share of the total offering expenses, excluding underwriting discounts and commissions, will be approximately \$